Guides/Mousepads·beginner·10 min read

 Hybrid pads

-• Examples: Artisan Raiden, Lethal Gaming Gear Venus Pro XL, Endgame Gear MPC890 Cordura+, Pulsar ES2.
+• Examples: Artisan Raiden, Lethal Gaming Gear Venus Pro XL, Pulsar ES2.

-• If you're between cloth and hard and want consistency, this is the family to try.
+• If you are torn between cloth and hard and want consistency, start here.

 Tip

-Measure your sweep: open an aim trainer, do a full 360°, then measure how far the mouse moved.
-Multiply by 1.5 — that's the minimum pad width you want.
-Most low-sens players need at least L; many comfortably use XL.
+Quick check: in a game or aim trainer, do one full spin, then measure how far the mouse moved.
+Multiply by about 1.5 and that is the smallest pad width you want.
+Many players are happiest with a Large or XL.

 Thickness, edges, and base